 This year’s cruise and house tour will visit three amazing estates on Geneva Lake, each with truly remarkable features.
 Transportation will be provided aboard three of the more interesting boats on the lake.
 The boats will be SEA LARK, POLARIS, and the Henry Knox.
-Lunch at the Lake Geneva Yacht Club is included.
-Tours will depart from the Abbey Harbor House in Fontana.
+Lunch at the Lake Geneva Country Club is included.
+Tours will depart from the Lake Geneva Country Club.
 Tour time is approximately 4:45 minutes.